 The Important Role the People Play in Our Lives

-His message, especially this one, was always sincere, genuine and full of kindness.
-Sesame Street resonates the same theme with “Who are the People in Your Neighborhood?” with such sweetness and goodness that we have to smile and feel good about the idea of, and hopefully for most of us, the reality of “community”.
+His message, especially this one, was always sincere, genuine, and full of kindness.
+Sesame Street resonates with the same theme with “Who are the People in Your Neighborhood?” with such sweetness and goodness that we have to smile and feel good about the idea of, and hopefully for most of us, the reality of “community.”

 I was thrilled to see that Safari LTD created a “People” Toob, the perfect complement and tool to teach children about Community Helpers.
 So I jumped on the chance to own the Toob and use it for this very purpose – beginning the conversation about these community helpers, the people who take care of us.
 There are seven figures included in this Toob.